How to build an app like Stripe: marketplace payment infrastructure explained

 When someone says "I want to build something like Stripe," they almost never mean they want to connect directly to Visa and Mastercard, manage card data on their own servers, and obtain a principal payment processor license.
 That path costs tens of millions of dollars and years of regulatory approval.

 What they actually mean: they are building a marketplace, an on-demand platform, or a financial services product, and they need the same payment infrastructure capabilities Stripe has.
-Split payments when a buyer pays and a seller receives.
-Escrow that holds funds until a service is confirmed complete.
-Payout scheduling with KYC for sellers.
-Subscription billing with proration and dunning.
+Split payments.
+Escrow.
+Payout scheduling with KYC.
+Subscription billing.
 A ledger that tracks exactly who owes what.

 That build costs $80,000-$130,000 and takes 12-16 weeks.
 It runs on top of Stripe Connect or Adyen as the underlying card processor.
 Your platform provides the business logic.
 The processor provides the financial rails.